thesavant42/decker/README.md

 To chat with models hosted locally on LM Studio over the RESTful APIs, using the T-Deck running Circuit Python 9.

+### Status: Chat Mode

+Status: MVP for Chat functionality is working

+  - Can chat w/ llm on t-deck keyboard
+  - LLM Chats Back
+  - Need to work on being able to configure from the chat window with mIRC-style /slash commands.
+      Round 1 /slash command goals:
+        - /model model_name_here (to change the currently loaded model)
+        - /list_models (list models hosted by the server)
+        - /clear (cllear chat scroll window)
+  - Chat Log scrolling/buffering/saving is buggy, at best

+### Status: Voice Mode
+  - PoC, plays audio with an epic delay
+     - Need to tune the prompt for more concise responses
+     - Is this running the compiled flash-attn?
+It's built, unsure if it's being used.

 ### T-Deck Hardware considerations: